Jobsite Sanitation

 1 per 20 Workers

-One toilet serves twenty workers for crews of twenty or fewer employees.
+One toilet per twenty workers is the baseline for crews of twenty.

 Female-Worker Add

-Separate stalls once crews include workers of more than one gender.
+Separate stalls used once crews include workers of more than one gender.

 Urinal Substitution